-The third switch is labelled sine/noise, and chooses if the oscillator creates a digital sine wave or a digital random signal (noise).
-The freq knob works the same way for both, but for the digital noise it changes the pitch of the noise.
+The third switch is labelled sine/noise, but should also have the word saw.
+I forgot.
+It and chooses if the oscillator creates a saw wave, sine wave or noise.
+The lower position is saw and the upper is noise.
+The freq knob works the same way for all, but the saw wave has a lower pitch, and for the digital noise it changes the pitch/timbre of the noise.
 Combined with the tilt eq and distortion, many flavours of noise can be gotten.
 Mixing in small amounts of feedback gives even more options.

-The oscillator fm works the same way for both sine wave and noise.
+The oscillator fm works the same way for both saw, sine and noise.